 Logan International Airport in Boston, Massachusetts is a two and a half hour drive from camp.
 For information on airlines serving this airport visit Logan International Airport.
 Please schedule flights to arrive between 11:00 a.m. and 6:00 p.m. on the Sunday of the session starting date and depart between 1:30 p.m. and 8:00 p.m. on the Saturday of the session closing date.
 Special trips to pick up or drop off campers, other than these specified times and dates, will be charged an additional fee.

 Kingsley Pines offers chaperoned flights for the following sessions and airport:

 There is an additional $50 fee per camper each way for children flying on a chaperoned flight.

-Here is a list of international flights we recommend your child to be on if they are flying from France, Italy or Spain.
-These flights were chosen based upon them being direct flights and arriving at times that will make the best experience for your child on opening day.
+Here is a list of international flights we recommend if your child is flying from France, Italy or Spain.
+They are direct flights and arrive at times that will make the best experience for your child on opening day.
 The return flight recommended for Italy departs after our suggested scheduled times but we prefer your child to be on a direct flight home so we will only charge the $60 fee if you select this flight.